 Note: If you are looking for video-editing software, Nagel (2007b) noted that this software comes in professional, semi-professional, and consumer varieties.
 Free or cheap solutions might introduce students to editing concepts and get the job done for K-12 school projects, but "the way those editors work is not the way professional systems work" (online p.
 1).
 So, you also need to consider the learning outcome of using the software and that some software, whether it is for audio or video editing, might not provide the skills that students would need for college level or professional work.

-Canva is free online presentation software.
+Canva is online presentation software.
 It comes with hundreds of templates (or create your own), over a million stock images (or upload your own), and a range of fonts and colors to create a presentation, which you can save and share with others.
 Presentations can be designed collaboratively.
 You can create infographics with Canva, too.
+Canva includes a graph maker, which is useful for math.
 There's also a free iPad app.
+Canva also offers a free online whiteboard tool.
+Canva for Education is "100% free for teachers and students at eligible schools."

 Classtools allows you to create free educational games, quizzes, diagrams, and activities.